garethhaagman/garethhaagman/README.md

-### Hello, I'm Gareth Haagman!
+### Hello, I'm Gareth !
 I am a mathematician and machine learning enthusiast from the UK currently working on
 - 🔭 Implementing neural networks on low-power microcontrollers
-- 🌱 Classification of satellite image data using neural networks (in collaboration with SENSE)
+- 🌱 Classification of satellite image data using neural networks (in collaboration with the University of Edinburgh)
 - ⚡ Natural Language Processing for social sentiment analysis
 - 😄 Convolutional Neural Networks for computer vision
 - 📫 Machine learning optimisation of cold atom gravity sensors